 Experience with Manufacturing Specific Processes and Techniques

-Not all of the most necessary skills are digital.
+Not all of the most necessary manufacturing skills are digital.
 In fact, some of the most needed skills in manufacturing are those that require deep experience on the shop floor.
 In a recent study, many manufacturers reported difficulty finding workers who were proficient enough to operate manufacturing machines, and trouble finding workers experienced enough to succeed in the highly complex world of modern discrete manufacturing.

 Big Data Analytics

 The modern manufacturing plant generates more data than ever before.
-More and more, manufacturers are going to find competitive advantage hidden within massive data sets.
+More and more, manufacturers are going to find a competitive advantage hidden within massive data sets.

 It should be no surprise, then, that more manufacturers than ever are hiring data scientists.
-For manufacturing to stay competitive, organizations are going to need to recruit capable analysts from schools, and find ways to help experienced workers develop facility with large data sets, basic machine learning, and statistical analysis.
+For manufacturing to stay competitive, organizations are going to need to recruit capable analysts from schools and find ways to help experienced workers develop facility with large data sets, basic machine learning, and statistical analysis.